'Please stay strong.' For loved ones ripped apart by war in Ukraine, phone messages bring hope and despair - KESQ

 “It was the most dramatic and important performance we have ever done,” she said of the ordeal, her fingers elegantly interlaced as she spoke to CNN from the basement of the theater, filled with relief items for the displaced.

 Days later, Rybka-Parkhomenko’s family was able to find safe passage to Lviv with a volunteer aid worker.
-The journey from Kharkiv to Lviv, which normally lasts two hours, took two days.
+The journey from Kharkiv to Lviv by road, which before the war would take 12 hours, lasted two days.

 Others in the theater-turned-shelter are less fortunate.
 Tamila Kheladze shares a large mattress next to the stage with her two sisters and her year-old son, Denis.
 Her husband has stayed behind in Kyiv to tend to his shop, as the three women chart their escape to Poland, and then on to Sweden.

-Note: This story has been updated to correct the duration of a pre-war journey by road from Kharkiv to Lviv.